tanya-lisoviku/web-docs-creating/docs/Convert Markdown to docx.md

 ##### Creating a filelist.txt file

-Setting the order of Markdown documents is necessary, since PyCharm automatically sorts documents alphabetically.
+Setting the order of Markdown documents is necessary, since [PyCharm](# "Integrated development environment (IDE) with support for Python, Markdown files, and documentation preview functions") automatically sorts documents alphabetically.
 To do this, I create a document `filelist.txt`.

 ![filelist_txt.png](image/From%20md%20to%20docx/filelist_txt.png)